michelmf/or-tools/README.md

 ## Examples

-Here some examples to understand the or-tools syntax.
+Here some examples to understand the or-tools syntax to tackle LP problems.
 The notebooks and examples are written in portuguese.

 * example1.ipynb - First example showing how to solve a simple linear programming problem with two variables using GLOP and the Graphical Method.
 * example2.ipynb - Classic optimization example where one needs to maximize the profit with furniture sales by choosing the best combination of each product.